ManjunathR-tech/LIC_TASKS/README.md

 5.Find the cuurent value for the given power rating P=100µW.
 6.Now by doing trial and error method we can find L and W value.
 Where is L=1u and W=6.85u.
 ## **DC Analysis**:
-7.In edit simulation option or command,we have to select the dc output print(DC op pnt) and Run the Simulation.
+1.In edit simulation option or command,we have to select the dc output print(DC op pnt) and Run the Simulation.

 ![Dc analysis task 1](https://github.com/user-attachments/assets/c520c0aa-e6c6-475f-b606-191508b36fa8)
+## **Transient Analyis**:
+1.In edit simulation option,change from dc offset to transient.Set the DC offset as 0.9V,Amplitude 50mV,Frequency 1KHz.
+Set stop time for 1ms and Run the Simulation.